 For legal reasons, the AAC (Advanced Audio Coding) encoder can not be included in the official LameXP distribution packages.
 Therefore, you need to download and install the AAC encoder manually.
 Don't worry, it's easy!

 LameXP can use the Nero Digital AAC encoder as well as the QAAC (Apple iTunes/QuickTime) encoder.
 This chapter describes how to set up one of these AAC encoders for use with the LameXP software.

 Note: If you are uncertain which AAC encoder to choose, please be aware that the QAAC encoder may produce slightly better sound quality, according to listening tests, while the Nero Digital encoder is less hassle to install.

-First of all, you need to download the Nero AAC encoder from the official Nero Digital web-site.
-The download is free of charge:
+First of all, you need to download the Nero AAC encoder from the official Nero Digital web-site or one of the mirrors:

 Note: Although the ZIP file is sometimes called